 Body odor can be eliminated through a change in diet and lifestyle.

 Putting in chlorophyllin is not going to help eliminate bad odor but putting in more nutritious greens will.
 Top up with a healthy and balanced lifestyle.

 In A Nutshell

 A little reminder, liquid chlorophyll DOES NOT give you the above benefits, it has other benefits though.

-And as for the “G-factor,” whether you take the cereal grasses or chlorella (and perhaps even spirulina) in whole; just the juice (from the grasses); or the extract; you will still enjoy its benefits.
+And as for the “G-factor,” whether you take the cereal grasses or chlorella (and perhaps even spirulina) in whole; the juice from the grasses; or the extract; you will still enjoy its benefits.

 The extract (e.g. wheatgrass extract), of course, has higher concentration of “G-factor” but usually lacking in other nutrients.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.